Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 Employment and Job Frauds

 These frauds offer opportunities where one can work from home or set up and invest in a well-established business opportunity.
-Fraudsters promise to offer a job that pays a high salary or other huge investment return.
+Fraudsters promise to provide a job that pays a high salary or other colossal investment return.

-After you have fallen for their traps, they will ask you to send them some money, which will cater for the training course, software, uniform, taxes, security clearance or fees.
-Most of this frauds are circulated to people through advertisements or spam emails.
+After you have fallen for their traps, they will ask you to send them some money, which will cater for the training course, software, uniform, taxes, security clearance, or fees.
+Most of these frauds are circulated to people through advertisements or spam emails.

 Gambling and golden opportunity fraud